Commonly Asked Questions

 The simple answer is that single ticket prices range from $19 to $49 depending on the seat you select.
 However, because we want as many people as possible to enjoy the Eureka Symphony as much as they can, we offer a few options:

-If you buy season tickets, you get a discount and have a chance to choose your favorite seat.
-Five concert packages receive a 20% discount, four concert packages get a 15% discount and if you choose to only attend three concerts a season, you receive a 10% discount.
+If you buy 5-concert season ticket package, you get a 20% discount and have a chance to choose your favorite seat.
+Four concert packages get a 15% discount and if you choose to only attend three concerts a season, you receive a 10% discount.
 Full-time students get a 50% discount on season tickets.
-Other advantages to buying season tickets include being able to exchange tickets up to 48 hours in advance of a concert, getting the same discount if you want to buy additional single tickets for individual concerts, if you lose your ticket, we can replace it and last, but not least, your seats are held for future season renewals (we know how some people like particular locations from which to enjoy the music).
+Other advantages to buying season tickets include being able to exchange tickets up to 48 hours in advance of a concert, getting the same discount if you want to buy additional single tickets for individual concerts, if you lose your ticket, we can replace it and last, but not least, your 5-concert ticket package seats are held for future season renewals (we know how some people like particular locations from which to enjoy the music).